mnowrouz/Conjur_Policy_Reference/Policy/README.md

 ## Best Practices

 *  Use short, meaningful policy IDs (e.g., `webapp`, `infra`, `ci`)
+*  Start big and work your way down - e.g. load your app policy under your business unit policy, then load your environment policy under your app policy.
 *  Keep each nested policy small and focused
 *  Avoid deeply nested policies unless necessary
 *  Use version control for all your policy files